Emmental Cheese vs Ricotta Cheese

 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".
 Ricotta Cheese has a fat content of varies and a moisture content of none.
 Ricotta's texture can be described as "soft, moist".

-Emmental Cheese has a nutty, sweet flavor.
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Emmental Cheese has a nutty, sweet taste.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging